-220 Anthropology of Globalization
+223 Anthropology of Globalization

 Globalization has affected more than the world economy: people, politics and culture all travel globally, with wide-ranging consequences.
 This course will examine the history of global processes by focusing on how different peoples around the world have engaged in or resisted them.
 Ethnographic studies will be used to explore global diversity as well as the effects of efforts to impose global uniformity.
 Prerequisite: ANTH 110 or permission of the instructor.
-Six credits.
-Not offered 2007-2008.
+Students who have received credit for ANTH 220 cannot enroll in this course.
+Three credits.
+Not offered 2008-2009.

-230 Ethnographic Studies
+233 Ethnographic Studies

 This course explores the rich cultural diversity of human societies around the globe through an ethnographic lens.
 Using a variety of ethnographic works, students will analyse how anthropologists have represented this diversity.
 Course material will include classic and current texts about 'other' and 'own' societies, ethnographic film, as well as portrayals of culture in popular media.
-Prerequisite: ANTH 110 or permission of the instructor.
-Six credits.